The Best St. Patrick’s Day Parades in the U.S.

 A place like this sort of has to have an oddball sense of humor, which is why they hold the World’s Shortest St. Patrick’s Day Parade on the 98-foot-long Bridge Street, designated by Ripley’s as “the world’s shortest street in everyday use.”
 The parade itself is aptly wacky: to make up for being the world’s shortest, they’ve got a few of the world’s largest to compensate: the World’s Largest Leprechaun, the World’s Biggest Potato on Wheels, the World’s Largest Inflatable Irish Pub, et cetera.

-This year’s celebrity Grand Marshall is Cheech Marin of Cheech & Chong fame.
-There’ll be a giant Cheech puppet operated by a team of puppeteers attempting to answer the question, “How high can a Cheech puppet get?” (*Slaps knee*) Danny Trejo is the official parade starter this year, and there will also be marching Irish Elvi, a marching band of kazoos, “a fire truck almost as long as the parade route itself,” a kissing contest with the Arkansas Blarney Stone, green beer, green fountains, and beads, beads, beads.
-The festivities start Thursday, March 17, at 3pm; Foghat will end the official party on Thursday night, and Sugar Ray plays on Friday.
+This year’s celebrity Grand Marshall is Arkansas country music star Justin Moore, and the official parade starter is Christopher McDonald, AKA Shooter McGavin in Happy Gilmore (also Emmy-nominated for Hacks).
+There will also be marching Irish Elvi, a marching band of kazoos, “a fire truck almost as long as the parade route itself,” a kissing contest with the Arkansas Blarney Stone, green beer, green fountains, and beads, beads, beads.
+The festivities start Friday, March 17, at 3 pm; The Molly Ringwalds will end the official party on Friday night, and the Village People play a free concert on Saturday.

 Thursday, March 17

 The Savannah St. Patrick’s Day Parade is one of the largest and oldest St. Patrick’s Day parades in the country—not to mention one of the largest street parties in the South after Mardi Gras—and runs between three and four hours long.
 Nearly half a million people visit historic downtown Savannah over the festive weekend, and this year is sure to be a big draw: the parade was canceled in 2020 and 2021, making only eight known years in total that the parade hasn’t happened since it was first held as a public event in 1824.
-This year’s parade happens Thursday, March 17 at 10:15am; also mark your calendars for the Savannah Shamrocks Rugby Club’s annual St. Patrick’s Day Savannah Rugby Tournament—the world’s largest (St. Patrick’s Day rugby tournament, that is)—March 12-13.
+This year’s parade happens Friday, March 17 at 10:15 am; also mark your calendars for the Savannah Shamrocks Rugby Club’s annual St. Patrick’s Day Savannah Rugby Tournament—the world’s largest (St. Patrick’s Day rugby tournament, that is)—on March 11 through 12.